 - Using their online relationship to learn private gossip to control children in the future

 Once they have established trust, groomers will seek to isolate the child from friends or family.
-They will then try and make the child feel dependent on them.
+They will then try to make the child feel dependent on them.
 They will use any means of power or control to make a child believe they have no choice but to do what they want.
 This can involve sexting, meeting up or passing private information.
 Groomers introduce the language of ‘secrets’ as a way of controlling and frightening the child.

-Groomers can use social media sites, instant messaging apps including teen dating apps, or online gaming platforms to connect with a young person or child.
+Groomers can use social media sites, instant messaging apps, including teen dating apps, or online gaming platforms to connect with a young person or child.

-It is easy for them to learn about their target via online profiles where they can build a picture of the young person’s favourite films, bands and other interests.
+It is easy for them to learn about their target via online profiles, where they can build a picture of the young person’s favourite films, bands and other interests.
 They use this to build up a relationship.